15 Essential Oils For Nausea: What Works and How to Use Them

 6. Cardamom Essential Oil

 If you crave a sweeter scent, Cardamom oil might be what you’re looking for.
-Sweet, spicy, and satisfyingly warming, Cardamom calms nausea and motion sickness.
+Sweet, spicy, and satisfyingly warming, Cardamom reduces nausea and retching.
+Cardamom belongs to the ginger family of plants and has similar properties.

 7. Spearmint Essential Oil

-The pure-bred cousin of Peppermint, Spearmint oil is as effective, if not better, at soothing nausea and dizzy spells.
+The pure-bred cousin of Peppermint and Spearmint oil is as effective, if not better, at soothing nausea and dizzy spells.
+Spearmint oil is not as well known as peppermint or other oils in the list, but it is effective nonetheless.

 8. Eucalyptus Essential Oil